gboduljak/uscheme/README.md

   closeParens
   return vec
 ```
+Although parser combinator based approach for lexer and parser looks neat and does the job, automatically generated error messages may be misleading.
+The bigger problem is the fact parsing stops when the first error is encountered.
+In a more serious interpreter scenario, we want to report an error and continue parsing.
+However, with parser combinators, error recovery is nontrivial to implement and such a feature probably requires more sophisticated parsing method (e.g parser generator or hand coded recursive descent).
 ### Semantic analysis
 The semantic analysis is absent due to performance reasons and the nature of Scheme language.
 Scheme is dynamically typed, so typechecking essentially requires evaluation.
 For this reason, I have decided not to have semantic analysis, but to detect and report errors such as type mismatch, unbound variable or invalid function calls **within** the evaluation stage.